webarch-coop/ansible-role-apt/README.md

 This role contains an Ansible role for configuring the `apt` [/etc/apt/sources.list](https://wiki.debian.org/SourcesList) file on Debian and Ubuntu.

+See also the [upgrade role](https://git.coop/webarch/upgrade), the [Bullseye role](https://git.coop/webarch/bullseye) for upgrading from Debian Buster and the [localhost repo](https://git.coop/webarch/localhost) which can be used with this role to configure the `sources.list` file locally.

 ## Usage

-In addition to the direct usage of this role it can be included by other roles to only configure the `local_facts`, for example to get the `$PATH` for Bash, the CPU Architecture and the version of `gpg`:
+In addition to the direct usage of this role to configure the `/etc/apt/sources.list` file it can be included by other roles to configure `local_facts` needed when configuring other apt repos, for example to get the `$PATH` for Bash, the CPU Architecture and the version of `gpg`:

 ```yaml
 - name: Include apt role local fact tasks if variables are not defined